Preamble

 Guidelines For Respectful Communication

-As members of a Haskell committee, we commit ourselves to a high standard of public behaviour.
+As members of the Haskell Foundation, we commit ourselves to a high standard of public behaviour.
 We have one over-arching rule:

 We strive to treat every person with respect.